Pakistan attacked civilian infrastructure, we struck military targets in response: India

 The radar sites at Pakistan’s Pasrur and Sialkot aviation bases were also targeted using precision ammunition, the Indian military said.

-Read LIVE updates of the India-Pakistan conflict here
+Follow LIVE updates of the India-Pakistan conflict here

 Singh added that the Pakistan Army was “observed to be moving its troops towards forward areas, indicating an offensive intent to further escalation”.